 There are 15 government owned universities in Sri Lanka; out of which 6 have academic Departments of Archaeology.
 There are two post graduate institutions directly related to the subject of Archaeology.
 The main aim of these academic institutions is to provide the necessary human recourses for the protection and management of heritage.
 Over and above the universities also take the responsibility of providing archaeological services in the country by way of taking the responsibility of archaeological research excavations, conservation of monuments and the management of archaeological monuments and sites.
-The best example is that the Sri Lanka Department of Archaeology has handed over one of their archaeological reserve for the procuring or furnishing the archaeological investigations, archaeological and architectural conservation, infrastructure facilities, landscaping, layout, maintenance, security, public relation, and construction and administration services at the Raja gala Archaeological Reserve.
+The best example is that the Sri Lanka Department of Archaeology has handed over one of their archaeological and architectural conservation, infrastructure facilities, landscaping, layout, maintenance, security, public relation, and construction and administration services at the Raja gala Archaeological Reserve.